zorowangtt/phdthesis/source/10_chapter2_methods.md

 Autocorrelation is a measure of how well a dynamic system's signature aligns with a time-shifted version of itself, representing the cross-correlation of a signal with its own shifted counterpart.
-In the case of thermal conductivity, the duration of auto-correlation is related to the material's ability to transfer heat and energy.
+In the case of thermal conductivity, the duration of autocorrelation is related to the material's ability to transfer heat and energy.
 Materials with high thermal conductivity exhibit long-lasting correlation, indicating slow dissipation of fluctuations from equilibrium.
 In contrast, materials with low thermal conductivity display short-lived correlation.
 One important point is that the Green-Kubo approach allows for the calculation of transport properties from an equilibrium system, providing valuable insights even in non-equilibrium scenarios.